littledot/Permission-Nanny/README.md

 users will have to wait for system updates, which unfortunately could take quite a while.

 Permission Nanny is an attempt to backport Runtime Permissions to pre-M devices, all the way to Gingerbread 2.3

-Permission Nanny is an application that can access resources which are protected by permissions on your behalf, so that your application does not need to declare permission usage in your AndroidManifest.xml.
-With Permission Nanny, it is possible for your application to not require ***any*** permissions at all, yet still be able to access permission-protected resources.

 # How does it work?